aealni/8-bit-verilog-cpu/README.md

 * All instructions are 8 bits and execute by performing a single instruction cycle step per clock cycle.
 * RAM is dual-use: instruction and data memory.
 We suggest using addresses after the HALT instruction to store 8 bit data.
 * PC always starts at 0 at the start of program execution.
+* A reset signal is sent at the start of program execution.
 * This project was tested using Intel Quartus Prime Lite 24.1 and ModelSim-Intel Starter Edition 18.1.

 ## Contact